Azure-Samples/cognitive-services-studybot-csharp/Qna-Luis-Bot/readme.md

     <img src="/Assets/open-kudu-console.png">

 1. Once built, you can return to the Azure portal and choose "Test in Web Chat" under "Bot Management".
 The chat bot will open for you to start entering queries.

+### How to test

+Whether or not you test in Visual Studio with the bot emulator or in the Azure portal, the process is the same.
+Enter queries for the subject matter for your knowledge bases.
+For example, if a user wants to study geology, they could enter the key terms for it, like "epoch" and see that a definition is returned for "epoch".
+There are three different kinds of geologic time scales in this sample, so say a student wanted to understand more about geologic time, but could not remember the key words, they can enter "time" and several different possible definitions will be returned.
+Ones for "era", "epoch", and "period".
+This is the magic of using LUIS.
+You can list "time" as an utterance, and select where this query would go (to the geology knowledge base), and what definitions might be returned.
+All of this happens through adding utterances and doing training in LUIS.